 - Southland makes up 2.1% of the total New Zealand population with an estimated resident population of 98,400 (as at 6 September 2017)

-- Southland prides itself on having a low level of unemployment and has 76.9% of working-age people employed within the region.
+- Southland prides itself on having a low level of unemployment and for the June 2018 quarter recorded a 70.2% labour force participation rate.

-- There is a 4.7% rate of unemployment in Southland - significantly lower than 5.2% for the whole of New Zealand.
+- There is alow rate of unemployment in Southland, significantly lower than the whole of New Zealand.
+For the 2018 June quarter the unemployment rate for Southland was 3.0% compared to the rate for New Zealand which was 4.5%

 - Approximately 70% of Southland's GDP relates to exporting industries